 Note: Overlapping rates are those of local and county governments that apply to property owners within the City of Mauldin.
-Not all overlapping rates apply to all of the City of Mauldin property owners (i.e., the rates for fire/special purpose districts apply only to the proportion of the City of Mauldin's property owners whose property is located within the geographic boundaries of the fire/special purpose district).
+Not all overlapping rates apply to all of the City of Mauldin's property owners whose property is located within the geographic boundaries of the fire/special purpose district).

-\ The County no longer breaks out these millage rate amounts but includes them in the operating millage rate.
+The County no longer breaks out these millage rate amounts but includes them in the operating millage rate.